googlecodelabs/headless-commerce-demo/README.md

 ### Keep Your Project

-If you want to keep your project and just remove the resources we created, run the following commands
+If you want to keep your project and just remove the resources you created, run the following commands

 Delete the Cloud Run service